 Close-Up Shot Size • Subscribe on YouTube

-Close-ups are great camera shots for monologues too.
+A close-up shot is great for monologues, too.
+A well-timed insert shot can emphasize crucial details, such as a trembling hand or a meaningful object.
 They let the audience get close to your character to see their facial gestures in detail.

-An extreme close-up shot is a type of camera shot size in film that fills the frame with your subject, and is so close that we can pick up tiny details that would otherwise be difficult to see.
+An extreme close-up shot is a type of camera shot size in film that fills the frame with your subject.
+It's often so close that we can pick up tiny details that would otherwise be difficult to see.

 This camera shot size often shows eyes, gun triggers, and lips.
 Extreme close-up shots are sometimes shot with a macro lens for greater detail.